 Identify sources for additional information about quality assessment and improvement.

 Anita Katz was promoted to “pharmacy manager” at a community pharmacy last week.
 She was excited and wanted to make some positive changes.
 Among the charges assigned to her was to implement a quality improvement (QI) program to decrease errors, increase efficiency, and improve store performance on pharmacy quality measures.
-The goals of the QI program were to improve patient satisfaction, ...
+The goals of the QI program were to ...